Contributing Guide

 2. Run tests to ensure functionality works:

-cargo test -p algokit_transact
+cargo t -p algokit_transact

 3. Test FFI layer if your changes affect the interface:

-cargo test -p algokit_transact_ffi
+cargo t -p algokit_transact_ffi

 When Developing Language Bindings